xynehq/xyne/README.md

 customer / deal / feature, discover the right people.

-You can check out our [documentation](https://xyne.mintlify.app/introduction) to lean more about Xyne.
+You can check out our [documentation](https://docs.xynehq.com) to learn more about Xyne.

 ## 💻 Using Xyne for your Workspace
+Follow the steps mentioned for the [Service Account integration](https://docs.xynehq.com/authentication/service-accounts) of Google Workspace

 ## 🚀 Deployment
 ### Quickstart